-In Chad the Company is exploring a 900km2 highly prospective gold portfolio where it has defined a significant gold target at Dorothe in approximately 15km of trenching at 200m spacing over a 3km x 1km surface area.
-Additional gold targets with trenching results or coincident artisanal workings have been identified within the Echbara, Am Ouchar, Kalaka and Nabagay licenses (refer Figure 11).
+In Chad, the Company successfully renewed its Dorothe, Echbara and Am Ouchar licenses for a further 4 years with requisite area reductions for a total 746.25km2 of highly prospective tenure where it has defined a significant gold target at Dorothe in approximately 15km of trenching at 200m spacing over a 3km x 1km surface area.
+Additional gold targets have been identified within the Echbara, Am Ouchar, Kalaka and Nabagay licenses (refer Figure 8).